Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Introduction

 The structure of this paper is as follows.
 Section~\ref{sec:2} derives the massless scalar wave equation in general static wormhole backgrounds and reformulates it as a generalized Helmholtz equation with a space- and frequency-dependent refractive index.
 Section~\ref{sec:3} introduces representative redshift functions and dark matter halo profiles, establishing analytic expressions for the effective refractive index.
 Section~\ref{sec:4} analyzes scalar-wave dynamics, including localization, propagation, and evanescent behavior across different halo geometries and frequency regimes.
+Section \ref{sec:null} establishes the direct correspondence between null geodesics and the effective refractive index, linking classical ray trajectories with scalar-wave propagation in wormhole spacetimes.
 Section~\ref{sec:5} summarizes our conclusions and discusses broader implications for theoretical and observational wave optics in curved spacetimes.